gregmuellegger/django-autofixture/README.rst

 More
 ====

-There is so much more to explore which might be useful tofrom  you and your
+There is so much more to explore which might be useful to you and your
 projects:

 * There are ways to register custom ``AutoFixture`` subclasses with models